DisposaBoy/GoSublime/README.md

 * code completion from [Gocode](https://github.com/nsf/gocode)
 * context aware snippets via the code-completion popup to complement the existing SublimeText Go package.
-* sublime build system(ctrl+b) allowing to run any command your shell will accept with some focus(and enhancements) on the `go` command including support for cycling errors with F4/Shift+F4
+* sublime build system(ctrl+b) integrating with GoSublime 9o command prompt
 * lint/syntax check as you type
-* quickly to any syntax error reported (and jump back to where you were before (across files))
+* quickly jump to any syntax error reported (and jump back to where you were before (across files))
 * quickly fmt your source or automatically on save to conform with the Go standards
-* easily create a new go file and run it without needing to save it first (go play)
+* easily create a new go file and run it without needing to save it first (9o `replay`)
 * share your snippets(anything in the loaded file) on play.golang.org
 * list declarations in the current file
 * automtically add/remove package imports
 * quickly jump your import section(automatically goes to the last import) where you can easily edit the pkg alias and return to where you were before
 * go to definition of a package function or constant, etc.
-* show the source(and thus documentation) of a variable without needing change views
+* show the source(and thus documentation) of a variable without needing to change views

 Demo
 ----